Case Study:

 Great Forest’s NYC office occupies a 110-year-old brownstone in historic Central Harlem.
 Daylighting is plentiful due to skylights and east facing windows, and minimal shading from neighboring properties.
 As such, our office lights are usually off for a good amount of time each day, even before we began taking part in Daylight Hour.

-While the upper floors received plenty of daylight, they also predictably gain the most heat during summer afternoons, particularly in storage areas (where the thermostat is located), which happen to be remote from the work areas.
-This along with our west-facing windows, which collect the most late afternoon heat, were forcing over-cooling of the rest of the building, since the cooling system was making adjustments for this area.
+While the upper floors received plenty of daylight, they also predictably gained the most heat during summer afternoons, particularly in storage areas (where the thermostat is located), which happen to be remote from the work areas.
+This, along with our west-facing windows, which collect the most late afternoon heat, resulted in over-cooling of the rest of the building, since the cooling system was making adjustments for this area.
 So we decided to change the set-point and operate windows more frequently, and to invest in room darkening shades for the upper floors.
 Ultimately, the shades are what is probably making the most impact on the property.

 Results: